Sjeiti/ronvalstarnl/src/data/markdown/post_symbols.md

 The reason to fully write out that second one instead of `Object.entries(className).map(...)` is simply for autocompletion.
 Smart oneliners are not always smart.

-We can even go one step further by making the entire object immutabke with `Object.freeze(className)`.
+We can even go one step further by making the entire object immutable with `Object.freeze(className)`.

 ## Events

-Events are another annoying use of string literals.
+Events are another not-so-smart use of string literals.
 One reason never to use `CustomEvent` is because it is based on string identifiers.
-Of course existing DOM events are pretty much set in stone.
-But replacing those with constants would be overdoing it a bit.
+Of course existing DOM events are pretty much set in stone and replacing those with constants would be overdoing it a bit.
 But why is the convention for the string in `addEventListener('mousedown',...)` lowercase and `<a onMouseDown="...">` camelcase?
 And of course my IDE doesn't see anything wrong with `addEventListener('mousedowm',...)`.

-Which is why an object or symbol based pubsub is much easier to handle than `CustomEvent`.
+An object or symbol based pubsub is much easier to handle than `CustomEvent` and much more foolproof.
+It even pay to proxy common DOM events with a pubsub.
 A good stringless pubsub for JavaScript is [SignalsJS](https://millermedeiros.github.io/js-signals/).

 ## State